Labour is hopeful and Conservatives morose as voters deliver their verdict on UK's election day

 The center-left Labour Party led by Keir Starmer has had a steady and significant lead in opinion polls for months, but its leaders have warned against taking the election result for granted, worried their supporters will stay home.

-“We cannot afford five more years under the Conservatives.
-But change will only happen if you vote Labour,” Starmer said on Wednesday night.
+“Change.
+Today, you can vote for it,” he wrote Thursday on the X social media platform.

+A couple hours after posting that message, Starmer walked hand-in-hand with his wife, Victoria, into a polling place in the Kentish Town section of London to cast his vote.
+He exited out a back door out of sight of a crowd of locals and journalists who had gathered there.

-The Conservatives have conceded that Labour appears headed for victory and urged voters not to hand the party a “supermajority.”
+The Conservatives have acknowledged that Labour appears headed for victory and urged voters not to hand the party a “supermajority.”

 In the final days of campaigning Sunak insisted “the outcome of this election is not a foregone conclusion.”